Executive Board for 2018-2019

 Board Member: Mike Thomas

 Mike is the first individual on the spectrum to serve on the board of the Autism Society of Baltimore Chesapeake.
-He works for the Baltimore County Public Schools and also for the League for People with Disabilities.
 He is an amazing advocate and is ever-ready to help with the work of the board.

 Honorary Board Member: Andy Parsley